odoo/documentation/legal/terms/partnership.rst

 No communications from either Party to the other shall have any validity under this Agreement unless made in writing by or on behalf of PARTNER or ODOO, as the case may be, in accordance with the provisions of this Agreement.
-Any notice whatsoever which either Party hereto is required or authorised by this Agreement to give or make to the other shall be given via registered mail.
+Any notice whatsoever which either Party hereto is required or authorized by this Agreement to give or make to the other shall be given via registered mail.

 8.2 Brand Image